Who We Are

 - Public legal education, including presentation delivery and brochure creation

 - Internships supporting lawyers working on pro bono cases

 Projects are developed with our community partners over the summer.
 PBSC students volunteer 3-5 hours per week between September and March excluding exam periods and mid-term breaks.

 If you are a community organization or lawyer that would like to be involved with PBSC please email firstname.lastname@example.org.

 PBSC and the work that we do would not be possible without our skilled student volunteers, dedicated lawyer supervisors and generous funders.

-We have many exciting project options for the 2017-2018 academic year!
+We had many exciting project options for the 2017-2018 school year!
 Click the link above to see a brief overview of all our projects.
-If you would prefer to look at a specific project in more detail, you can find all of the project description forms below.

-The FLAC Coordinators are Brooklyn Fiesel and Emily Kirk.
-If you have any questions about the services that FLAC offers or if you are an organization in the community interested in hosting FLAC presentations, please contact Brooklyn and Emily at email@example.com
+The FLAC Coordinators are Brooklyn Fiesel and Amanda Robertson.
+If you have any questions about the services that FLAC offers or if you are an organization in the community interested in hosting FLAC presentations, please contact Brooklyn and Amanda at email@example.com

 College of Law, University of Saskatchewan